filecoin-project/specs/storage-market.md

 ## The Power Table

 The `power table` is exported by the storage market for use by consensus.
-There isn't actually a concrete object that is the power table, instead, there is a 'total power' exported by the storage market actor, and each individual miner reports its power through their actor.
+There isn't actually a concrete object that is the power table (though the concept is conceptually helpful), instead, the [storage market actor](actors.md#storage-market-actor) exports the `GetTotalStorage` and `PowerLookup`  methods which can be used to lookup total network power and a miner's power, respectively.

-TODO: rephrase the above to make it clear that power is updated only on PoSt submission and when slashed.
+Each individual miner reports its power through their actor.

 To check the power of a given miner, use the following: